flopgov/flopradioapp/README.md

 3. **🏠 Add to Home Screen (Recommended)**
    - Tap the **“How to Install FlopRadio”** button.
-   - Follow the simple on-screen instructions to add FlopRadio to your iPhone, iPad, or Mac's home screen.
+   - Follow the simple on-screen instructions to add FlopRadio to your device's home screen.
    - This makes it feel just like a native app!

 ---